 If you’re in the market for some trail racing shoes and have the chance, swing by your local running store to see if they can set you up with a pair.
 Not only will they have the knowledge to match a pair to your needs and the skill to size the shoes properly, but the store’s selection should also be well-suited for local trails.

 Many local outdoor stores also carry a selection of trail running shoes, as they often double as great hiking shoes that would suit the local environment.
 A specialized and new shoe like the Nnormal Kjerag might be difficult to find at your local running or outdoor store.

 If you know what you’re looking for, online outdoor retailers like REI and Backcountry carry many trail racing shoes from many manufacturers.
 These days, you’re likely to find just as many or more trail shoes on Amazon, with free two-day shipping if you’re a Prime member.

 If you’ve still not found a trail shoe that strikes your fancy, you could keep poking around Road Runner Sports, Running Warehouse, and even smaller specialty sites like Skyrun until you find your match.

 Call for Comments

-- Are any of these lightweight shoes your favorite for racing?
+- Are any of these lightweight trail running shoes your favorite for faster runs?
 Let us know your favorites!